The EBITDA Illusion: Why DSOs Buy You at 5x and Trade at 14x (And How to Keep the Difference)

 Section 1: The Math of Arbitrage

-The core of the DSO and private equity playbook is Multiple Arbitrage.
-It is the practice of buying smaller assets valued at a low multiple of their earnings, bundling them into a larger portfolio, and then having that portfolio valued at a significantly higher multiple.
+Multiple Arbitrage is the practice of buying smaller assets at a low multiple of their earnings, bundling them into a larger portfolio, and having that portfolio valued at a significantly higher multiple.
+It is the core of the DSO and private-equity playbook.

 The 2025-2026 M&A market provides a stark illustration of this wealth transfer.
 According to the TUSK Practice Sales 2026 Dental M&A Market Report, 61% of surveyed DSOs reported that their private equity backers are expecting a moderate or high uptick in acquisition activity in 2026.
 The appetite is growing.
 And the math is brutal.